freq1062/freq-mnist/README.md

 # freq-mnist
-A working MNIST machine learning model that I kind of copied but made work in my own way.
+A working machine learning model that I made to read handwritten digits;

+To get the data I made a small drawing tool in p5.js.
+Used the Keras built in MNIST database to train the data and saved the model in h5 format.